 Other Options for Touring the UK

-If, having read all the above, you are feeling a bit overwhelmed at the idea of planning your UK trip yourself, don’t worry.
-We have a couple of other options for you to consider.
+If, having read all of the above, you’re feeling a little overwhelmed at the idea of planning the whole trip yourself, there are a couple of alternatives worth considering.

-Another option we are happy to recommend is a professional driver-guide.
-This website lists all the certified blue badge guides offering tours across the UK.
-We have taken tours with these guides and always had a good time.
+You can also arrange a private tour, which is a more expensive option but lets you put together something completely tailored to you.
+Rabbie’s offer a private tour service for this.
+Another option we’re happy to recommend is a professional driver-guide.
+This website lists the certified blue badge guides offering tours across the UK, and we’ve always had a good time with the guides we’ve used.

 Where to Stay in the UK

-- If you prefer an apartment or more of a hosted stay, then we recommend Plum Guide.
-We’ve tried many options, and have found Plum Guide to have the most consistent experience in terms of quality places to stay.
+- If you prefer an apartment or a more hosted stay, we recommend Plum Guide, who curate their listings and have given us the most consistent quality of the apartment platforms we’ve tried.

 When to Visit the UK